Complete Guide to Bachelor of Social Work (BSW) Degrees

-Though the decision to pursue a particular degree is always a personal one, those who earned BSW degrees overwhelmingly say the program is worth it.
+Though the decision to pursue a particular degree is always a personal one, those who earned BSW degrees overwhelmingly say the programs were worth it.
 As noted in our Fast Facts, an astonishing 92% of BSW grads said they would recommend getting this degree to others.

 Some other advantages to earning a BSW degree include:

 You may be able to apply for initial social work licensure.